 For seven years Anne Fadiman edited The American Scholar, the venerable literary quarterly, described by The New York Times as “an intellectual giant.”
 Her essays and articles have appeared in Harper's, The New Yorker, and The New York Times, among many other publications.
 She has won National Magazine Awards for both reporting and essays.
 She is the editor of both the 2003 edition of The Best American Essays and Rereadings: Seventeen Writers Revisit Books They Love.
 She helped edit, and wrote the introduction to, The Opposite of Loneliness, a bestselling collection of stories and essays by her late student Marina Keegan.
 In 2012 Anne Fadiman was awarded the Richard H. Brodhead Prize for Teaching Excellence from Yale University.
 In 2015 she was elected to the American Academy of Arts and Sciences.

 Anne Fadiman recently fulfilled every wordsmith’s dream when a sentence from one of her essays was chosen as the encrypted quotation in the New York Times Sunday Acrostic.
-Her new book is a memoir titled The Wine Lover's Daughter, is an NPR Best Book of the Year, and a Library Journal Best Book of the Year.
+Her recent memoir, The Wine Lover's Daughter, is an NPR Best Book of the Year, and a Library Journal Best Book of the Year.

 Try refreshing the page or contact us if the problem persists.

 Photo Gabriel Amadeus Cooney